nick-ng/poe-map-team/LAB_GEMS.md

 - 2.0 Kinetic Blast (1, Kinetic Blast of Clustering)
 - 2.0 Penance Brand (2, Penance Brand of Dissipation, Penance Brand of Conduction)
 - 2.0 Pyroclast Mine (1, Pyroclast Mine of Sabotage)
-- 2.0 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)
+- 2.0 Raise Zombie (2, Raise Zombie of Falling, Raise Zombie of Slamming)
 - 2.0 Shock Nova (1, Shock Nova of Procession)
 - 2.0 Soulrend (2, Soulrend of the Spiral, Soulrend of Reaping)
 - 2.0 Spark (2, Spark of the Nova, Spark of Unpredictability)